YaroslavTheOmen/dotfiles/README.md

 These are my awesome dotfiles, and you are welcome to use them.

+**If you find this config useful, please consider giving it a ⭐ to support Me**

 This repository includes configurations for

 1. NvChad `configs/nvim/lua`,